 Garden Bee Flower Farm

 I have been growing dahlias since 2017.
 I sold blooms to florists until I retired in 2022.
 In 2016, I sold sunflowers and zinnias to nine local florists in the Greensboro, Kernersville, and Winston-Salem area.
 I was so happy that local florists were excited to have fresh locally grown flowers.
 The following year I added celosia cockscomb, celosia plumes, ageratum, dahlias, eucalyptus, lisianthus, yarrow, and zinnias.
-I also tried some other cut flowers but narrowed the flowers down to these eight cut flowers.
+I also tried some other cut flowers but narrowed the flowers down to those eight cut flowers.
 Besides selling to florists, I added some wedding designers especially since I had increased the number of dahlias I had been growing.
 I grew over 200 varieties in 2020.
 I really enjoyed being self-employed and growing flowers for a living.
 In 2020, I sold dahlias to Mayesh Wholesale Florist in Charlotte, NC.
 I sold 500 to 1000 dahlias a week to them.
 I appreciate all the local florists who bought my flowers.
 I no longer sell blooms to the public or local florists.

 I am a member of the American Dahlia Society, and I belong to my local dahlia societies.
 There is the Central Carolina Dahlia Society in Winston-Salem, NC and the Carolinas Dahlia Society in Asheville, NC.
 I am learning more about showing and exhibiting dahlias.
 I am an American Dahlia Society Candidate Judge.
+In 2026, I did join the Knoxville Dahlia Society in Knoxville, TN.
+I look forward to learning more about exhibiting dahlias through this southern state group of dahlia lovers!